 Author:

 Title of article:

 Permission Status

-I verify that the text, figures, and permission to use previously publis documentation/correspondence attach shed mate
+I verify that the text, figures, and permission to use previously publi documentation/correspondence attack shed mater original, except as lis rials has been obtained ted below and the .
+Written necessary

-Please fill in the blanks below, adding lines s/pages as necessary.
+Please fill in the blanks below, adding line es/pages as n ecessary.

-List the paragraph numbers in which Nam of copyright holder Credit Line
+List the paragraph numbers in which Name of copyright holde e of copyright holder Credit Line

 the quote, figure or table appears Specified Enclosed

 Y/N Y/N

 Signature

 (Signature) (Full name of Author in BLOCK)

 (Date)

-(Address)
+(NRIC No/Passport No) (Address)